cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/application-app-types.md

 #### Application grouping

 Gateway automatically groups applications incompatible with TLS decryption into the _Do Not Inspect_ app type.
-To ensure that traffic gets through to these applications, you can [create an HTTP policy](/cloudflare-one/policies/gateway/initial-setup/http/#bypass-inspection-for-incompatible-applications) for all _Do Not Inspect_ applications.
+As incompatible applications are released or identified, Gateway periodically updates this app type to add new applications.
+To ensure Gateway does not intercept any current or future incompatible traffic, you can [create an HTTP policy](/cloudflare-one/policies/gateway/initial-setup/http/#bypass-inspection-for-incompatible-applications) with the _Do Not Inspect_ group selected.

-Gateway periodically updates the _Do Not Inspect_ app type to include new applications.
-By creating this _Do Not Inspect_ HTTP policy and selecting all applications within the _Do Not Inspect_ app type, you will ensure that your _Do Not Inspect_ policy will apply to any new applications added to the app type.

 {{<Aside type="note" header="Install Cloudflare certificate manually to allow TLS decryption">}}
 Instead of setting up a _Do Not Inspect_ policy for an application, you may be able to configure the application to [trust the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications).
 Doing so will allow the application to function without losing visibility into your traffic.